You have Questions, We have Answers

 Can I / Should I we bring anything with me on tour?
 A water bottle?
 Camera?

 You don't have to bring anything along, all necessary gear is provided (except closed-to shoes).
 A water bottle is a good idea, especially on hot days and the longer tour options.
 A camera is great to have along, but needs to be secured with a strap or a zipper pocket.
-You can clip these smaller items your harness, or you can bring a small backpack (for our longer trips- the Super & Grande, we strongly recommend bringing water).
+You can clip these smaller items your harness, or you can bring a small backpack (for our longer trip- the Super Zip, we strongly recommend bringing water).
 In a backpack you can also bring an extra layer, sunglasses, sunscreen and any medications you might need.
 If you do not want to bring a camera, we do take photos for purchase of most tours.

 Do we need to bring our wallets and our car keys on the tour?